ronaldtorres/vue-kanban-app/README.md

-# Bijju app
+# Biju app

 ===

-Bijju it's a multipurpose application that seeks for users to have most ot the tools on the same place.
+Biju it's a multipurpose application that seeks for users to have most ot the tools on the same place.

 Some features  are: